iotaledger/goshimmer/documentation/docs/protocol_specification/components/ledgerstate.md

 ## Branches

 The UTXO model and the concept of solidification, makes all non-conflicting transactions converge to the same ledger state no matter in which order the transactions are received.
-Messages containing these transactions could always reference each other in the Tangle without limitations.
+Blocks containing these transactions could always reference each other in the Tangle without limitations.

 However, every double spend creates a new possible version of the ledger state that will no longer converge.
 Whenever a double spend is detected, see the previous section, we track the outputs created by the conflicting transactions and all of the transactions that spend these outputs, by creating a container for them in the ledger which we call a branch.